 1. Acknowledge your accomplishments!

 It’s often necessary to sit back and think of what you have actually accomplished so far.
-You will often realise that you have achieved more than you realise!
+You will often see that you have achieved more than you realise!

 Take this time to think back to a moment when you did well for yourself whether it be on an assignment or an examination and try to decide what is was that you did that allowed you to achieve the marks you wanted.

 We recommend making a list of all the things you’ve done well, haven’t done well, and want to do well going forward.
 Afterwards, go through each group and acknowledge those things you did do well, find out ways to remedy what you haven’t done well for the future, and plan going forward how you are going to achieve what you want to do well in.

 Incorporate power naps into your schedule!
 It’s pretty simple.
 First, find a nice quiet place to relax and set an alarm on your phone for 20 minutes (or more, but not for too long!) of much-needed mental rest.

 Often when we put ourselves through constant work and stress we find that our minds tend to feel more tired than our bodies.
 This mental exhaustion can usually be treated by finding time to sleep and close your eyes for short periods throughout the day.